VarunBarad/varunbarad.github.io/_posts/2018-02-08-check-network-connectivity-on-android-in-10-lines.markdown

 // The next line should be the first statement in the file
 @file:JvmName("ConnectivityHelper") // This line is only needed if you don't want caller statement in Java to change

-fun isConnectedToNetwork(context: Context): Boolean {
+fun Context.isConnectedToNetwork(): Boolean {
-  val connectivityManager = context.getSystemService(Context.CONNECTIVITY_SERVICE) as ConnectivityManager?
+  val connectivityManager = this.getSystemService(Context.CONNECTIVITY_SERVICE) as ConnectivityManager?
   return connectivityManager?.activeNetworkInfo?.isConnectedOrConnecting() ?: false
 }
 {% endhighlight %}